Airport Codes > Airports | Primary Airports | Hubs

 On AirportCodes.us, you will find U.S. airport tables that list primary and nonprimary commercial service airports and their passenger enplanement data as well as cargo service airports and their landed weight data.
 Most of the tables are sorted by airport code and include each airport's name, city, and state.
 Some of the tables are also sorted by airport name and by state abbreviation.

 Information on this site was synthesized from publicly accessible data provided by the U.S. Federal Aviation Administration and other sources.
 Note that airport classifications may change from year to year as their passenger or cargo traffic fluctuates.
-Airport codes for major airports in other American and overseas countries is available on our world airport tables and at the IATA's airline coding directory.
+Airport codes for major airports in other American and overseas countries is available on our world airport tables and at the IATA's airline and airport code search page.

 Related Airport Resources